dominodatalab/domino-research/flare/README.md

 ### 1. Generate constraints and statistics

-Flare runs two kinds of checks at inference-time. `Constraints` validate the presence, type, and bounds/values of incoming data.
+Flare runs two kinds of checks at inference-time. `Constraints` validate the presence, type, and unique values of incoming data.
-They apply to one data point at a time. `Statistics` refer to values calculated by aggregating many data points and are used to detect drift.
+`Statistics` refer to statistical properties of the training data and are currently used to detect bounds/outliers.
+We plan to support data drift detection in an upcoming release.

 Flare automatically generates constraints and statistics from a Pandas DataFrame containing your training data.
 To do this, run the code below in your training